MadMax8930/pygame_runner/README.md

 ### Spawn objects logic
 1: Create a list of obstacle rectangles
-2: Everytime the timer triggers, add a new rectangle to that list
+2: Every time the timer triggers, add a new rectangle to that list
 3: Move every rectangle in that list to the left on every frame
 4: Delete rectangles too far left from the list